-Taking Viibryd with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using Viibryd with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 a diuretic or "water pill";

-medicine to treat anxiety, mood disorders, thought disorders, or mental illness - amitriptyline, buspirone, desipramine, lithium, nortriptyline, and many others;
+medicine to treat anxiety, mood disorders, or mental illness such as schizophrenia;

-migraine headache medicine - rizatriptan, sumatriptan, zolmitriptan, and others; or
+migraine headache medicine - sumatriptan, Imitrex, Maxalt, Treximet, and others.

-This list is not complete and many other drugs can interact with vilazodone.
+This list is not complete and many other drugs may affect vilazodone.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.